 In early 2017, they followed the breadth of Scavenger’s Joy with the focused intensity of Blessings & Blasphemy, a concept EP exploring the tension between spirituality and dogma by reinterpreting gospel traditionals alongside anti-religious originals.

-Recently returned from their first tour across the Atlantic, Driftwood Soldier is bringing both records and their liver-shaking live show to some of their favorite spots in the great Northeast.
+This Spring, Driftwood Soldier is bringing both records and their liver-shaking live show to some of their favorite spots in the great Northeast.
 Don’t miss the chance to hear this new beast howl!

 “A bluesy version of Nick Cave, with a nod to Tom Waits.”